Impulses to grow

 Learning loops as a foundation for collective growth

-Inspired by Peter Senge’s idea of the Learning Organisation, team learning happens when people reflect together, share insights and adjust based on what they’ve learned.
+Inspired by Peter Senge’s idea of the Learning Organisation, team learning happens when people reflect together, share insights openly and adjust based on what they’ve learned.

-It turns individual growth into collective progress.
+It transforms individual growth into shared progress.

 Learning loops — short, intentional cycles of feedback and reflection — help teams move faster without losing awareness.